MarcoCoppola/Development/AngulaJS/Testing/README.md

 ##Unit Testing
 ###Karma
 Karma is a tool built by the Angular team for running unit tests.
+It is a test runner.
 ```
 # Install Karma:
 npm install karma --save-dev